• CONTACT

 Contents

-What are axes in CNC?
+What are Axes in CNC?

 There is a little point to note here about CNC machining.
 CNC with a fixed head (3-axis) will have a different number of arms compared to a CNC with rotational capability (5-axis).
 The area circled in the photo will be the head that grips each blade.